BirchKwok/lynsedb/docs/tutorials/troubleshooting.md

 ### Native Windows does not work

-Native Windows environments are not supported.
-Use one of:
+Native Windows environments are supported and are built with MSVC.
+If the Windows wheel is not available for your Python version, use one of:

 - WSL 2 with Linux Python;
 - Docker server mode;